Violin Concerto (Riisager)

-Violin Concerto in A minor, Op.
+The Violin Concerto in A minor, Op.
 54 was written by Danish composer Knudåge Riisager in 1950–1951 for violinist Wandy Tworek, to whom it is dedicated.
 Tworek gave its first performance with conductor Nicolai Malko at a Thursday Concert on 11 October 1951.
 There is a second, revised, version of the concerto, which was performed for the first time by Kai Laursen at Gothenburg.
 The approximate duration is 23 minutes.

 Structure

 The concerto has only two movements, a calm, meditative Tranquillo and a brilliant Vivo, the latter being in the sonata form.